-- 1. Open LabView file that you created in Lab 2. - 2.
-Using a BNC tee and BNC cables, connect the output from the function generator (labeled Output 50 Ω) to AI CH0 of the DAO terminal block and Channel 1 of the oscilloscope. - 3.
+- 1. Open LabView file that you created in Lab 2 and press the 'Run Continuously' from the toolbar to start running your LabView VI. - 2.
+Using a BNC tee and BNC cables, connect the output from the function generator (labeled Output 50 Ω) to A_CH0 of the DAQ terminal block and Channel 1 of the oscilloscope. - 3.
 Turn on the function generator and adjust its output to a 20 Hz, ±4.0 volt sine wave-use the oscilloscope and your LabView program to verify the signal. - 4.
 In the Panel Window of your program, set the sampling rate to 200 Hz and number of samples between 50-100, move the toggle switch to 'Save', and press start to measure the sine wave.
-After a few seconds, you should see a plot of the input appear in the Waveform Graph and you will be prompted to name the data file; save it with a .dat file extension to your floppy disk so it can be opened in either Excel or Matlab.
-The data is saved in two columns, the first column is the time and second column is the voltage data measured by the DAQ. - 5.
+After a few seconds a plot of the input appears in the Waveform Graph and you're prompted to name the data file; save it with a .dat file extension to your floppy disk so it can be opened in either Excel or Matlab. - 5.
 Plot the signal and appropriately label the axes; you may use any plotting routine that you have available (i.e., MATLAB or EXCEL).
 What is the frequency of the data just measured?
 Is the measured frequency correct?